 I get it, it’s a great feeling seeing the tangible proof of your efforts; but you see, your progress is so much more than the number on the scale.
 The value of eating right and exercising regularly goes far beyond just weight loss.

-One of the ways you can tunnel vision and stay motivated on your weight loss journey is by focusing on the person you are becoming- stronger, more resilient, developing self-compassion- Instead of beating yourself up for not yet achieving that which you desire.
+One of the ways you can tunnel vision and stay motivated on your weight loss journey is by focusing on the person you are becoming- stronger, more resilient, developing self-compassion- Instead of beating yourself up for not yet reaching your ideal body weight.
 You are as capable of a lifestyle change as the next person.

 Keep your eyes fixed on your own goals, embrace imperfection as the norm and quit comparing yourself to an unrealistic standard you’ve set yourself.